jmquigs/ModelMod/README.md

 known to be possible but is not currently implemented.
 * Blender is the only 3D modeling tool supported at this time.
 If you want to write an exporter for something else, See [Contributing](#Contributing).
+* .Net Runtime 4.5 or newer (this may already be installed on your machine): https://www.microsoft.com/en-us/download/details.aspx?id=30653.
+Developers can skip this.

 Installation
 ------------